External Grants

 Books

 Annales Cambriae: The Latin Chronicles of Medieval Wales.
-Boydell Medieval Texts (under contract, Boydell & Brewer).
+Boydell Medieval Texts (forthcoming, Boydell & Brewer).
 Editor, with Henry Gough-Cooper, Ben Guy, Owain Wyn Jones, and Paul Russell.

 The Chronicles of Medieval Wales and the March: New Contexts, Studies and Texts.
 Medieval Texts and Cultures of Northern Europe 31 (Turnhout: Brepols, 2020).
 Editor, with Ben Guy, Owain Wyn Jones, and Rebecca Thomas.

-Reviewed in Journal of British Studies, The Medieval Review, Journal of the Mortimer History Society
+Reviewed in Journal of British Studies, The Medieval Review, Journal of the Mortimer History Society, The Medieval Chronicle, Parergon, North American Journal of Celtic Studies

 A Companion to Geoffrey of Monmouth.
 Brill’s Companions to European History 22 (Leiden: Brill, 2020).
 Editor, with Joshua Byron Smith.